revaturetim/drudgesource/readme.txt

 30. Improve efficiency of checkIncluded methods;
 31. Page.isIncluded(), Page.isExcluded(), and Page.isRobotAllowed() should be condensed more for efficiency reasons;
 32. Update license option to make sure license printed is up to date and can't be used to undo the license in readme.txt;
-33. Restore isRobotsAllowed() method to use robots url as an index vs putting all disallowed urls into one excluded list;
 34. See if simplying adding robot disallowed to excluded data would be better in terms of program efficiency;
 35. Fix createPage so that when you put an IP number without protocol that it will either put its own in or tell the user to do so;
 36. Consider getting rid of type variable for Data classes since they create more problems than they solve;